AirCoder89/PopConnect-ECS-Prototype-/README.md

 **Screenshots from the sourceCode:**

-**1- Global** (which a scriptable Object hold all settings) and we can adjust the animations, and setup the bubbles. also we can track the entity grid.
+**1- Global** (which a scriptable Object that hold all the settings) and we can adjust through it the animations, Grid Padding  and setup the bubbles. also we can track the entity grid.

 ![Global1](https://user-images.githubusercontent.com/62396712/78733242-2fceae80-7945-11ea-9152-b8270653f48c.PNG)